inkVerb/VIP/201/Lesson-03.md

 - `lsb_release -r -s` will only output the basic version number
 ## Package Managers
 - Arch/Manjaro: `pacman` & `yay`
-  - `sudo pacman -Qm` outputs a list of *all* software packages that can be installed with `apt`
+  - `sudo pacman -Qm` outputs a list of *all* software packages that can be installed with `pacman`
   - `sudo pacman -Syyu` will update and install the lastest installed software packages
   - `sudo pacman -S package-to-install` will install a package
-    - `--nocnofirm` will tell `apt` to automatically answer "yes" rather than prompting
+    - `--nocnofirm` will tell `pacman` to automatically answer "yes" rather than prompting
   - `sudo pacman -R package-to-remove` will remove (uninstall) a package
   - Arch User Repository (AUR) is extra software maintained by volunteers from the Arch community, where all "other" packages come from
   - `yay -Syyu` will update and install the lastest installed software packages from the AUR
   - `yay -S package-to-install` will install a package from the AUR
   - `yay -R package-to-remove` will remove (uninstall) a package from the AUR
       - `yay -Rns package-to-remove` will also remove unneeded dependencies
-      - `--nocnofirm` will tell `apt` to automatically answer "yes" rather than prompting
+      - `--nocnofirm` will tell `yay` to automatically answer "yes" rather than prompting
 - Debian/Ubuntu: `apt`
   - `sudo apt list` outputs a list of *all* software packages that can be installed with `apt`
   - `sudo add-apt-repository ppa:NAME-OF-REPOSITORY/ppa` adds a repository as you can install more software packages